 Black Friday vs. Cyber Monday – which one has better discounts?
 It’s the question everyone has to consider when it comes round to the big shopping weekend.

 While the origin of Black Friday would suggest that all the best deals come in on the day itself (November 26th this year), it’s not always the case.
 More of us are shopping online than ever before as a mixture of growing online retail businesses and the coronavirus pandemic has meant that many of the best Black Friday deals are now online.
 And while many While many stores do still have their indoor shopping experiences over the weekend, the majority of brands have all their best deals online.

-In the previous years, these reductions have included some of the best Black Friday baby deals and major reductions on kids’ favourites in Black Friday Disney deals.
+In the previous years, these have included amazing Black Friday KitchenAid deals and major reductions some of kids’ top Christmas toys for the year.
 But which day is better for these sales – Black Friday or Cyber Monday?
 And which brands will be showcasing their best deals on Cyber Monday?

 Black Friday vs Cyber Monday: What’s the difference?